The long fallout of President George H.W. Bush’s complicated racial legacy

 In letters and reports Atwater wrote, scattered across several public figures’ archives, Atwater made it clear that politicians in the 1980s could not actually use the N-word, but that they needed to deliver messages conveying racial danger and inferiority with the same clarity to win, said Wright Rigueur, who is working on a book about black men and women who worked with Republican presidents and resisted them in the 1980s.
 (Atwater admitted as much in interviews and conversations in the final years of his life when he worried that future generations would assume he was a racist.
 A terminally ill Atwater apologized for his campaign tactics.)

 “The Horton issue worked for the Bush campaign precisely because most white voters at the time did not want to think of themselves as associated with anything racist,” Wright Rigueur said.
-Atwater knew that an overtly racist message would repel to many of 1988 America's white voters.“But Horton did not register as racist, right away, to anyone but black people.”
+Atwater knew that an overtly racist message would repel many of 1988 America's white voters.
+“But Horton did not register as racist, right away, to anyone but black people.”

 The ad, produced by an outside group, ran for a short time on cable TV.
 In it, a disembodied male voice describes — in the tone often deployed by newscasters to draw attention to breaking news — Bush’s support for the death penalty, Dukakis’ opposition to it and what Horton, already a convicted murder, did while out of prison on furlough.
 Its images of a seemingly emotion-free Horton and words like “Kidnapping”, “Stabbing” and “Raping” occupy much of the ad.
 There are no explicit mentions of race.